 1. Place the sweetener of choice into a quart-size, wide-mouth mason jar.

-2. Pour the hot water over the sweetener to dissolve, and then mix in the cold water.
+2. Pour filtered water over the sweetener and stir to dissolve

-3. Add in the probiotic capsule by pulling the capsule apart and releasing only the powder within, OR add whey and stir.
+3. Add in the probiotic capsule by pulling the capsule apart and releasing only the powder within, OR add whey and mix well.

 5. Place the Kraut Source moat onto the jar, and secure with the standard mason jar ring.